 Award -winning guitarist and composer Joshua Walker began his musical journey at age 12.
-His career has afforded him the opportunity to perform with artists such as McCoy Tyner, Oliver Lake, Jon Irabagon, Steve Wilson, Sheryl Bailey, Joe Byrd, Gary Thomas, Ritchie Cole, Warren Wolf, and pop star Jason Mraz.
-He has been a member of groups that have opened concerts for artists such as Randy Brecker, Donny McCaslin, Pat LaBarbara, and Charlie Byrd and the Washington Guitar Quintet.
+His career has afforded him the opportunity to perform with artists such as Randy Brecker, McCoy Tyner, Ethan Iverson, Oliver Lake, Jon Irabagon, Steve Wilson, Sheryl Bailey, Joe Byrd, Gary Thomas, Ritchie Cole, Warren Wolf, and pop star Jason Mraz.
+He has been a member of groups that have opened concerts for artists such as, Donny McCaslin, Pat LaBarbara, and Charlie Byrd and the Washington Guitar Quintet.
 In 2011 he won Downbeat Magazine's annual award for 'Best Blues, Pop, or Rock Solo By An Instrumentalist at the College Graduate Level', which is open to a world wide pool of candidates.

 Joshua has also performed at festivals, venues, and events such as The Montreal International Jazz Festival, the Toronto International Jazz Festival, The International Jazz Educator's Conference, The John F. Kennedy Center for the Performing Arts, The 150th Anniversary of the Opening of the Port of Yokohama, Japan, and many other music venues, both locally and abroad.
 Since 2010, Joshua has held the guitar chair in the award winning Bohemian Caverns Jazz Orchestra in Washington DC.